SnoozeThis-org/pgperms/README.md

 We'll happily accept your contributions!
 There's still a lot of things not supported:

 - Permissions on columns, domains, foreign data wrappers, foreign servers, routines, languages, large objects, tablespaces or types.
-- If plain-text passwords are stored in the config file, they're sent to PostgreSQL in plain-text as well.
-It would be nicer to encrypt passwords locally.
 - Set up default privileges so that newly created tables already have the correct permissions without having to run pgperms?
 - Allow "ALL PRIVILEGES" to be used in the config file.
 - A config setting to automatically manage all users (and thus delete any unlisted users without needing to tombstone them).